Office of Planning, Evaluation and Policy Development

 - Collaborates with a diverse group of stakeholders (including local and state education leaders; teachers, librarians, students, and parents; education technology companies and nonprofits; researchers; and other federal offices and agencies) to improve learning outcomes by encouraging the development and use of transformative and empowering educational technology.

-The Assistant Secretary for the Office of Planning, Evaluation and Policy Development (OPEPD) advises the Secretary on all matters relating to policy development, implementation, and review.
+The Assistant Secretary for the Office of Planning, Evaluation and Policy Development (OPEPD) serves as the principal adviser to the Secretary on all matters relating to policy development, implementation, evaluation, and review, budget proposals and processes, data strategy and governance, and student privacy.
 The Assistant Secretary is specifically responsible for:

 In the event that the Assistant Secretary for Planning, Evaluation and Policy Development dies, resigns, or is otherwise unable to perform the functions and duties of the office and the office is thereby deemed to be vacant, as defined by the Vacancies Act, and the President has not designated in writing another individual to act as the Assistant Secretary for Planning, Evaluation and Policy Development, the Principal Deputy Assistant Secretary, as the designated “first assistant" under the Vacancies Act, shall perform the functions and duties of the office in an acting capacity.
 If both the offices of the Assistant Secretary and the Principal Deputy Assistant Secretary are vacant, or the time period during which the Principal Deputy Assistant Secretary may serve in acting capacity has expired, the individuals listed below the Principal Deputy Assistant Secretary, in the order shown, are authorized to perform the functions and duties of the Assistant Secretary, except for any functions and duties that are required by law to be performed only by the Assistant Secretary for Planning, Evaluation and Policy Development or by someone officially acting in such capacity.